romth777/deep-reinforcement-learning/p2_continuous-control/Report.md

 Also in my trial, I use multiple agent environments.

 Additionally, let's talk about steps.
 In our environment, each agent takes a step.
-The step is the one-shot situation which agent act and environment evaluate the reward and send next state.
+The step is the single situation which agent act and environment evaluate the reward and send next state.
 Here is the diagram of reinforcement learning and one loop is the one step.
 ![rl diagram](./misc/rl_diagram.PNG)
 http://incompleteideas.net/book/bookdraft2017nov5.pdf